headshot of Thomas J. Brock, CFA, CPA

 Are There Other Ways I Can Start an IRA for My Child?

 In addition to a Roth IRA structure, custodial IRAs are available in a traditional structure.
 As discussed previously, a Roth-style vehicle has no upfront tax deductions for contributions made by your child.
 Contributions are invested and grow during your child’s working years.
-Later, when they retire, any withdrawals your child makes will be free from taxation.
+Later, when he or she retires, any withdrawals will be free from taxation.

 Conversely, with a traditional vehicle, contributions are generally tax-deductible in the year they are made.
 The contributions are invested and grow during your child’s working years.
-Then, in retirement, withdrawals are taxed at the income tax rate that applies to your child at the time the withdrawals are made.
+Then, in retirement, withdrawals are taxed at his or her prevailing income tax rate.

-When assessing whether it makes more sense to establish a custodial Roth IRA or a traditional IRA on behalf of a minor, the most important consideration is whether you expect the beneficiary to be in a higher tax bracket during their working years or during their retirement years.
+When assessing whether it makes more sense to establish a custodial Roth IRA or a traditional IRA on behalf of a minor, the most important consideration is whether you expect the beneficiary to be in a higher tax bracket during his or her working years or retirement years.

-• A Roth IRA is superior when the child, or beneficiary, is expected to be in a higher bracket in retirement.
+• According to the Consumer Financial Protection Bureau, a Roth IRA is superior when the child, or beneficiary, is expected to be in a higher bracket in retirement.

-• A traditional IRA is superior when the beneficiary is expected to be in a higher bracket during their working years.
+• A traditional IRA is superior when the beneficiary is expected to be in a higher bracket during his or her working years.

 Based on this rule of thumb, it’s hard to justify choosing a traditional IRA over a Roth IRA for a minor.
-Most kids earn only a small amount of money and face low income tax rates, so the economic value of tax deductions on contributions to a traditional IRA would be very limited.
+Most kids earn only a small amount of money and face low income tax rates, so the economic value of tax deductions on contributions to a traditional IRA are typically very limited.

 Please seek the advice of a qualified professional before making financial decisions.